mebauer/nyc-flood-reports/README.md

 ## New York City Flooding Reports and Publications

+### Introduction

+This project serves as a comprehensive compilation of reports and publications focused on flood risk analysis, planning, and management within New York City.
+The curated list encompasses contributions from various city agencies, alongside scholarly publications such as those from the New York City Panel on Climate Change (NPCC).
+Among the notable recommendations, a particularly insightful read is the NPCC's 2019 Report, with Chapter 4 specifically delving into Coastal Flooding.
+Personally, I found this chapter to be exceptionally insightful and highly recommend it, as it's also authored by some of my heroes in the field.

 ### Table of Contents
 * [New York City Panel on Climate Change (NPCC)](#New-York-City-Panel-on-Climate-Change-NPCC)
 * [Scholarly Publications](#Scholarly-Publications)